raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 ### "justice is, at its core, equal treatment for all"

-The second statement is really the crux of the matter.
-The moral issue is not actually about facts or race, it's about **justice**.
+The central moral issue is not about facts or race, the central moral issue is about **justice**.

 Justice is, at its core, equal treatment for all.
 Justice is not imposing consequences on individuals based on statistical evidence about classes to which they belong.
 For example, let us consider crime: